Healthy Swiss Cheese Plant (Monstera deliciosa) in bright indirect, also known as Swiss Cheese Plant

 Tips

-Larger cuttings with multiple nodes root faster and produce stronger plants.
-Spring and early summer are best times for propagation.
+In practice, larger cuttings with multiple nodes root faster and produce stronger plants.
+In practice, spring and early summer are best times for propagation.

 Use the App Alongside This Care Guide